top of page

 What if small scale farmers focused on higher-value crops and let large production farms that have better access to chemical pesticides grow the maize?

 This is an interesting idea and if farmers' number one priority wasn't to feed their family, it could be feasible.
 However, the very nature of subsistence farming is survival.
 Farming is already a risky career...which seems even riskier if you are growing a higher-value crop that requires a market position so that you can then purchase maize.
 What we have found with our farmers is that if they can get higher yield, they can then implement "Plan B" – introducing other crops that have higher nutritional advantages.
 We are trying to help farmers get back on their feet.
 Farmer NGOs have told us that they haven't focused on farmers with Striga-infested fields – because they are a poor investment due to their inability to turn inputs into subsistence.
 There is considerable research being put into improving the nutritional value of these staple crops (biofortification).
-It may prove better to change the nutritional content of maize varieties rather than to change the century old culture of food.

 This question also brings up another challenge: the market.
 Small scale farmers don't have a lot of power in the commodity market and prices are dictated by seasons (a huge disadvantage to farmers who have to sell at a low price due to inability to safely store surplus grain...but then have to buy at the end of the hunger season when the price is high).